Preparing for independence

 - increased safety at home and out and about

 Some examples of technology enabled care equipment are:

-- simple apps on your phone to remind you what you need to do each day
+- Planning your day and reminders - such as simple apps on your phone to remind you what you need to do each day

 Assistive Technology Smart Flat - Peterborough